-- 13.21 It may be more complicated to identify a beneficial owner where the investor is itself a fund vehicle, including a private equity fund of funds. - 13.22 The requirement to identify the beneficial owner and to understand the ownership and control structure in accordance with the ML Regulations would normally be confined to (a) the fund of funds manager or general partner (as the true "controller" of the fund of funds) (hereafter, the "Manager") and (b) the fund of funds itself.
-The assessment should not normally need to go beyond that part of the structure.
-In particular, it should not normally be necessary to keep looking "up" the structure until one or more natural persons are identified. - 13.23 Where the Manager is regulated and subject to supervision in the UK, the EU or an equivalent jurisdiction, no further identification work would normally be required because the regulated Manager will usually deal as agent on behalf of the fund of funds. - 13.24 Where the Manager is not from an equivalent jurisdiction, even though it may be regulated, or where the Manager is unregulated but operates in an equivalent jurisdiction (as is often the case in the US private equity industry, for example) the firm needs to exercise its judgement as to the likely risk presented by investors in the fund.
-Factors to take into consideration include: - > the profile of the Manager; - its track record in the private equity industry; and - its willingness to explain its identification procedures and provide confirmation that all underlying investors in the fund have been identified and are known to the Manager. - 13.25 There will often be legitimate confidentiality concerns on the part of the Manager in respect of the beneficial owners of the fund.
+- 13.21 It may be more complicated to identify a beneficial owner where the investor is itself a fund vehicle, including a private equity fund of funds. - 13.22 The requirement to identify the beneficial owner and to understand the ownership and control structure in accordance with the ML Regulations would normally be confined to (a) the fund of funds general manager or partner (as the true "controller" of the fund of funds) (hereafter, the "manager") and (b) the fund of funds itself.
+The assessment should not normally need to go beyond that level of the structure.
+In particular, it should not normally be necessary to keep looking "up" the structure until one or more natural persons is identified. - 13.23 Where the manager is regulated and subject to supervision in the UK, the EU or an equivalent jurisdiction, no further identification work would normally be required because the regulated Manager will usually deal as agent on behalf of the fund of funds. - 13.24 Where the manager is not from an equivalent jurisdiction, even though it may be regulated, or where the manager is unregulated but operates in an equivalent jurisdiction (as is often the case in the US private equity industry, for example) the firm needs to exercise its judgement as to the likely risk presented by investors in the fund.
+Factors to take into consideration include: - ➤ the profile of the Manager in the market place; - its track record in the private equity industry; and - its willingness to explain its identification procedures and provide confirmation that all underlying investors in the fund have been identified and are known to the manager. - 13.25 There will often be legitimate confidentiality concerns on the part of the manager in respect of the beneficial owners of the fund.
 However, funds of funds are often widely held and it is unlikely that there will in fact be any investor which is a beneficial owner with an interest of more than 25%.
-Subject to the considerations in 13.24, in order to establish this, a private equity firm is entitled to rely on a representation from the manager (whether or not regulated or supervised) that, to its actual knowledge, there is no natural person beneficial owner of more than 25% of the shares, limited partnership interests or voting rights (as appropriate) in the fund of funds.
-Where such a natural person beneficial owner is encountered, the private equity firm must identify them and take risk-based and adequate measures to verify their identity. - 13.26 In addition, the private equity firm should obtain the other items of standard evidence in relation to the Manager and the fund of funds vehicle.
-Depending on the results of the risk evaluation, it may be appropriate to obtain documents (for example basic constitutional documents), or a combination of documents and representations, from the Manager. - 13.27 Possible examples of the sort of representations referred to in paragraph 13.25 are set out below.
-These representations do not represent evidence of identity in the way that the pro forma confirmations in Part I, Annex 5 do, but they should be used as part of the firm's risk-based approach and adapted accordingly.
+Subject to the considerations in 13.24 in order to establish this, a private equity firm is entitled to rely on a representation from the manager (whether or not regulated or supervised) that, to its actual knowledge, there is no natural person beneficial owner of more than 25% of the shares, limited partnership interests or voting rights (as appropriate) in the fund of funds.
+Where such a natural person beneficial owner is encountered, the private equity firm must identify them and take risk-based measures to verify their identity. - 13.26 In addition, the private equity firm should obtain the other items of standard evidence in relation to the manager and the fund of funds vehicle.
+Depending on the results of the risk evaluation, it may be appropriate to obtain documents (for example basic constitutional documents), or a combination of documents and representations, from the manager. - 13.27 Possible examples of the sort of representations referred to in paragraphs 13.25 are set out below.
+These representations do not represent evidence of identity in the way that the pro forma confirmations in Part 1, Annex 5 do, but they should be used as part of the firm's risk-based approach and adapted accordingly.

-Example of representation provided by a fund of funds manager or general partner
+Example of representation provided by a fund of funds manager or general partner of a fund of funds

-"We [name] [regulated by [name of regulator]] hereby certify the following in respect of [state name of fund(s) vehicles e.g. limited partnership(s)] (the "Funds"), for whom we act as agent.
+"We [NAME] [regulated by [NAME OF REGULATOR AND FIRM REFERENCE NUMBER IF APPROPRIATE]] hereby certify the following in respect of [state name of fund(s) vehicles e.g. limited partnership(s)] (the "Funds"), for whom we act as agent.